gagneurlab/drop/docs/source/installation.rst

 -------------------
 The following instructions are for users who have not used `conda` to install DROP previously.
 In order for the `pip` installation to take effect, you must first uninstall any previous installation using the following command.
-If you have not installed drop previously, then there is no need to uninstall it.
+If you have not installed DROP previously, then there is no need to uninstall it.

 .. code-block:: bash